Cpt-Price/Amazon-Product-details-scraper/README.md

 # Amazon-Product-details-scraper
 A simple project showcasing web scraping and automation using puppeteer.

-Automatically navigates to search results and scraps product details from the results and saves them as .JSON and .CSV file.
+Automatically navigates to the search results and scrapes product details from the results and saves them as .JSON and .CSV file.
 A recording of a sample output run is available in the ``sample run`` folder.

 ## Command